Emergency situation

 Remember: Done is better than perfect.
 So if you can't handle the Analytics tracking, get your split test set up and let it run.
 You can always geek out on Analytics before the next test is up and running.

 Also note that if you have few visitors to your webshop, it will take ages before your split test produces any results.
-If you have few visitors to your webshop, you should instead focus fully on attracting visitors.
+If you have few visitors to your webshop, you should instead focus fully on getting visitors.